LemmyNet/lemmy-docs/src/administration/prometheus.md

 ## Scrape

-After Lemmy has been built and deployed, test that it is serving properly (substitute the correct hostname if not running locally).
+After the configuration file has been updated and Lemmy started, test that it is serving properly using the command below substituting the correct hostname if not running locally.

 ```shell
 curl localhost:10002/metrics